Jayjay-lv/Encryption-Project/jayjay_standups.md

 I am going to continue to add to the backlog so we have a set path and instructions for our coding process.

-So far no backups in my work but I anticipate many backups once I start working on the code
+So far no blockers in my work but I anticipate many blockers once I start working on the code